Insights Desk

 4,511 U.S. Truck-Crash Deaths Weren't in Trucks

-NYC Comptroller Brad Lander's May 2026 report recommends three structural changes to NYC public safety: non-police crisis response teams for mental health calls, civilian alternatives for traffic enforcement, and reduced NYPD involvement in protests.
+The NYC Comptroller's office laid out three structural changes to NYC public safety in its report Strengthening Public Safety in New York City: non-police crisis response teams for mental health calls, civilian alternatives for traffic enforcement, and reduced NYPD involvement in protests.

 E-Bike Riders: 23 of 30 NYC Cyclist Deaths